yahaveliyahu/Asteroid-Avoidance-Game/README.md

-# 🚀 Rocket Avoidance Game
+# 🚀 Asteroid Avoidance Game

 An Android game where the player controls a rocket moving between three lanes, trying to dodge falling obstacles.
 The rocket has limited lives and reacts to collisions with vibrations and sound effects.